What I need to do......

 - Meet face-to-face with your host ISEP coordinator

-- Participate in orientation (receive UAS ID, review course schedule and more)
+- Rest up and prepare for orientation (receive UAS ID, review course schedule and more)

 Valuable Tips from past participants

-- Work with Marsha to get your courses figured out before you arrive to Juneau.
+- Work with Marsha to obtain your course schedule at least a month before you arrive to Juneau

 - Get your ISEP travel authorization paperwork completed immediately upon arrival.
 You'll be able to explore Canada when you want to.